soverenio/docs/docs/source/getting-started/quick-start.rst

 1. Add the Soveren token to your Kubernetes cluster.

-   Go to your `Soveren account settings <https://app.soveren.io/get-started>`_, find and copy your Soveren token, and run the following command:
+   Go to your `Soveren account settings <https://app.soveren.io/get-started>`_, find and copy your Soveren token, and run:

    ::